 Reducing Tobacco Use

 Today, one in ten deaths around the world is caused by tobacco use.
-Over the past decade, Bloomberg Philanthropies has invested $1.1 billion to fight tobacco use, working with a global network of partners to prevent tobacco-related illnesses and save lives.
+Since 2005, Bloomberg Philanthropies has invested $1.58 billion to fight tobacco use, working with a global network of partners to prevent tobacco-related illnesses and save lives.

 Most tobacco-related deaths occur in low- and middle-income countries, areas that are targets of intensive tobacco industry marketing.
 Tobacco can also be deadly for non-smokers.
 Secondhand tobacco smoke contributes to heart disease, cancer, and other diseases.
 Unless urgent action is taken, tobacco will continue to kill more people every year.